nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

    If you significantly increase the sampling interval, you must keep the :kconfig:option:`CONFIG_MQTT_KEEPALIVE` short to avoid the carrier silently closing the MQTT connection due to inactivity, which could result in dropped device messages.
    The exact maximum value depends on your carrier.
    In general, a few minutes or less should work well.

-.. _CONFIG_GNSS_ANTENNA_ONBOARD:

-CONFIG_GNSS_ANTENNA_ONBOARD - Select the onboard GNSS antenna (default) This option enables the onboard GNSS antenna.

-.. _CONFIG_GNSS_ANTENNA_EXTERNAL:

-CONFIG_GNSS_ANTENNA_EXTERNAL - Select an external GNSS antenna This option enables the external GNSS antenna.

-.. _CONFIG_GNSS_AT_MAGPIO:

-CONFIG_GNSS_AT_MAGPIO - ``AT%XMAGPIO`` command
-   Sets the ``AT%XMAGPIO`` command to be sent to the GNSS module.
-   This command must be sent for GNSS to function properly.

-   A reasonable value is automatically selected for this option based on the build target.
-   You should never have to mess with it yourself unless you are using a non-standard board or custom GNSS antenna.
-   See `nRF9160 SiP pin configuration`_ for more details.

-.. _CONFIG_GNSS_AT_COEX0:

-CONFIG_GNSS_AT_COEX0 - ``AT%XCOEX0`` command
-   Sets the ``AT%XCOEX0`` command to be sent to the GNSS module.
-   This command must be sent for GNSS to function properly.

-   A reasonable value is automatically selected for this option based on the build target and selected antenna configuration.
-   You should never have to mess with it yourself unless you are using a non-standard board or custom GNSS antenna.
-   See `nRF9160 SiP pin configuration`_ for more details.

 .. _CONFIG_GNSS_FIX_TIMEOUT_SECONDS: